bet14-platform/fdc-verifier-server-v1/README.md

 - date: match date (Unix timestamp without hour, rounded down to the day)
 - sport: match sport (enum Sports)
-- gender: the gender of the match participants (0 = Men, 1 = Women)
 - teams: match teams

 This attestation is specific to one event (Olympic games) but can be easily extended to other team sports.

 #### List of Sports

-- Basketball = 0
+- Football (EPL) = 0
-- Basketball3x3 = 1
-- Badminton = 1
+- Baseball (MLB) = 1
-- BeachVolley = 2
-- FieldHockey = 3
-- Football = 4
-- Handball = 5
-- TableTennis = 6
-- Tennis = 7
-- Volleyball = 8
-- WaterPolo = 9

 ### Verifier Server

 A verifier server is implemented for the defined `Match result` attestation type.
 The logic for the verifier server is written in TypeScript and is not included in this repository.
 The verifier server provides the logic for obtaining data from the WEB2 world.

-For this attestation type, the verifier server calls a Official Olympics WEB2 API, which returns the match results.
+For this attestation type, the verifier server calls an API provided by The Odds API, which returns the match results.
 If the data aligns with the expected results, it is considered valid.
 The verifier server is used by the attestation provider.

+By default, there are whitelisted IPs, which are allowed to access the API.
+This is useful to prevent abuse of the API.
+By default, the local IP addresses `127.0.0.1`, `::1`, `::ffff:127.0.0.1` are whitelisted.
+To add more IP addresses to the whitelist, set the `IP_WHITELIST` environment variable to a comma-separated list of IP addresses.

 ## Installation